Alexa has studied faeries, witches and magical beings since she can remember. She hasn't seen one yet, but is a fervent admirer nonetheless.

 One of the two great divisions of Western magical practice, the other being ritual, or ceremonial magic.
 Natural magic deals with the magical powers of physical substances—herbs, stones, resins, metals, perfumes, and the like.
 It has generally been much less controversial than ritual magic, and has been practiced openly even at times when even a rumor of involvement in ritual magic was enough to cause imprisonment and death.

 The principle governing natural magic in the Western tradition is the great Hermetic axiom “As above, so below.”
 Every object in the material world, according to this dictum, is a reflection of astrological and spiritual powers.
 By making use of these material reflections, the natural magician concentrates or disperses particular powers of the higher levels of being; thus a stone or an herb associated with the sun is infused with the magical energies of the sun, and wearing that stone or hanging that herb on the wall brings those energies into play in a particular situation.

-Circe was the mistress of nature forces.
+Circe was the mistress of natural forces.
 She could call the elements in her aid whenever she needed to.
 Circe was well versed in the art of herbalism and she could use the plants on the Island of Aeaea to brew potent potions and deadly poisons.
-She was able to create and shape the meteorological patterns, such as creating rain, invoking changes in the course of wind, or even call upon thunder or earthquakes.
+She was able to create and shape meteorological patterns, such as creating rain, invoking changes in the course of the wind, or even calling upon thunder or earthquakes.

 Mistress of Metamorphosis